eduardofilo/RG350_adam_image/README.md

 9. If we want the cheat settings we have made to apply between different game sessions, we will have to make an override to the game.

 More details on [this guide](https://retrogamecorps.com/2020/12/24/guide-retroarch-on-rg350-and-rg280-devices/#Cheats) by Retro Game Corps.

+PCSX4All also supports a cheat system.
+As in RetroArch, the directory where we have to place the files has been redirected to the external card.
+Specifically to the `cheats/PlayStation` directory at the root of the external card.
+Keep in mind that the cheats for PCSX4All do not have the same format as those for `Sony - PlayStation` in the repository that we have indicated before to get cheats for RetroArch.

 #### System access